Elche

 Part of the municipality is coastal yet the city proper is roughly 15 km away from the Mediterranean Sea.
 A small creek called Vinalopó flows through the city.
 Elche is the centre of the footwear industry in Spain.
 The main airport of the province of Alicante (Alicante–Elche Miguel Hernández Airport) is located inside Elche's municipality, and it serves both Elche and Alicante, being the fifth-busiest airport in Spain.

-Together with Alicante and other municipalities, Elche form a conurbation of some 800,000 inhabitants.
-The city is noted by its urban Palm Grove, designated as World Heritage Site.
+Together with Alicante and other municipalities, Elche forms a conurbation of some 800,000 inhabitants.
+The city is noted for its urban Palm Grove, designated as World Heritage Site.

 History

 L'Alcúdia is 10 km from the current city's location and the immediate predecessor of current day Elche.
 This original location was settled by the Greeks and then occupied by Carthaginians and Romans.
 Greek Ionian colonists from the Achaean city Helike established their new colony, naming it Helíkē (Ἑλίκη) around 600 BC.
 It was a point of resistance against Carthaginian advance in Spain between the First and Second Punic Wars.
 The Romans called the city Ilici or Illice and granted it the status of colonia; after a brief Byzantine rule, the Goths took over, establishing an episcopal see.

+In 1905, archaeologists uncovered a synagogue in Elche dating back to the fourth to sixth centuries CE.
+This dating marks it as the earliest known synagogue in Spain, and marks the presence of an ancient Jewish community.

 Elche lost importance during the period of Moorish occupation, when it was moved slightly north to its present location.
 James II of Aragon took the city from the Moors in the 13th century, during the Reconquista.
 The city grew throughout the 18th century and became more important during the 19th century with the arrival of the railway and a booming industrial development of what used to be the traditional footwear industry.

 Many archaeological remains have been found in Elche, with the stone bust of the Lady of Elche (Dama de Elche/Dama d'Elx in Spanish and Valencian, respectively) being the most important.
 This may date from the Iberian period (4th century BC).
 The original is in the National Archaeological Museum of Spain.

 Elche was granted the title of city by King Amadeo in 1871.

 The espadrille industry developed in the 19th century, eventually becoming the leading Spanish municipality at producing textile footwear.
 By the late century, local entrepreneurs began to invest in leather footwear factories.
 The footwear industry grew during the Great War and thereafter.